 He studied at and/or earned degrees from a number of universities, including the University of Southern California; Roosevelt University; Boston University; Cornell University; and the Institute of Policy Studies/Union of Experimental Colleges and Universities.

-An author and professor as well as an activist, he published works such as The Making of Black Revolutionaries (1972) and Self Determination: An Examination of the Question and Its Application to the African American People (1984) and taught at both American University and Morgan State University.
+An author and professor as well as an activist, he published works such as The Making of Black Revolutionaries (1972).
+He taught at both American University and Morgan State University.

 He spent his childhood in both Chicago, Illinois and Marshall County, Mississippi, and later lived in the Atlanta, Georgia and Washington, D.C. areas.
 After marrying and divorcing Mary Forman, followed by Mildred Thompson, Forman had two sons with Constancia Romilly.